Interested-Deving-1896/kde-eco-website/content/get-involved/_index.md

 ---
 title: Get Involved
+subtitle: Become a part of the sustainable software movement!
 name: KDE Eco
 userbase: KDE Eco
 menu:
   main:
     weight: 8
 ---

-Become a part of the sustainable software movement!
 We need as many motivated people as possible to drive this forward.
 Here are some channels where you can get more information and contribute.

 ### Community & Support